 Scope of Work

-In June 2014, MMA contracted by INPEX to build, supply and operate two bespoke PSVs for the Ichthys Project located in Australia.
+In June 2014, MMA was contracted by INPEX to build, supply and operate two bespoke PSVs for the Ichthys Project located in Australia.
 Located about 220 kilometres offshore Western Australia, the Ichthys Project is the largest discovery of hydrocarbon liquids in Australia in 40 years.

 The Ichthys LNG Project is a Joint Venture between INPEX group companies (the Operator), major partner Total, CPC Corporation Taiwan and the Australian subsidiaries of Tokyo Gas, Osaka Gas, Kansai Electric Power, JERA and Toho Gas.